 Introduces radiography students to the process and components of analog imaging.
 Students determine the factors that affect image quality including contrast, density, detail, and distortion.
+Restricted to students admitted to the following program(s): Radiography

 This beginning level clinical course prepares radiography students to perform radiologic procedures on patients with extensive supervision and direction.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the development of communication and critical thinking skills appropriate to the clinical setting.